Muhammad Ahmad: Siege

 That month the Ansār besieged Khartoum, and Gordon was completely cut off.
 But his defensive works, consisting mainly of mines, proved so frightening to the Ansār that they were unable to penetrate the city.
 Once the waters rose, Stewart used gunboats on the Nile to conduct several small skirmishes and in August managed to recapture Berber for a short time.
 But Stewart was killed soon after in another foray from Berber to Dongola, a fact Gordon learned only in a letter from the Mahdi himself.

 Under increasing pressure from the public to support Gordon, the British Government under Prime Minister Gladstone eventually had ordered Lord Garnet Joseph Wolseley to relieve Gordon.
 He was already deployed in Egypt due to the attempted coup there earlier, and organized a large force of infantry, but advanced at an extremely slow rate.
-Realizing they would take some time to arrive, Gordon pressed Wolseley to send forward a "flying column" of camel-borne troops across the Bayyudah Desert from Wadi Halfa under the command of Brigadier-General Sir Herbert Stuart.
-This force was attacked by the Hadendoa Beja, or "Fuzzy Wuzzies", twice, first at the Battle of Abu Klea and two days later nearer Metemma.
+Realizing they would take some time to arrive, Gordon pressed Wolseley to send forward a "flying column" of camel-borne troops across the Bayyudah Desert from Wadi Halfa under the command of Brigadier-General Sir Herbert Stewart.
+This force was attacked by the Hadendoa Beja, or "Fuzzy Wuzzies", twice, first at the Battle of Abu Klea and two days later closer to Metemma.
 Twice the British square held and the Mahdists were repelled with high losses.

 At Metemma, 100 mi north of Khartoum, Wolseley's advance guard met four of Gordon's steamers, sent downriver to provide speedy transport for the first relieving troops.
 They gave Wolseley a dispatch from Gordon claiming that the city was about to fall.
 Moments later a runner brought in another message, claiming the city could hold out for a year.
 Deciding to believe the latter, the force stopped while they refit the steamers to hold more troops.